getnikola/plugins/v7/import_goodreads/README.md

 It:

-* users the date the user ends to read the book as post date
+* uses the date the user ends to read the book as post date
 * includes user review
 * includes user rating
 * includes a link to the original review